-WAILUI • Site ID Site Sport Management Current status Recommende 12 Dinton Field Football Council There are two adult (one good quality, one standard), one 9v9 (good quality), one 7v7 (standard quality) and one 5v5 pitch (standard quality).
+Site ID Site Sport Management Current status Recommended actions Partners Site hierarchy tier Timescales Objective Cost 12 Dinton Field Football Council There are two adult (one good quality, one standard), one 9v9 (good quality), one 7v7 (standard quality) and one 5v5 pitch (standard quality).
 Only the adult pitches show some spare capacity (two matches per week).
 The site's predominant user is Kingstonian Youth FC which reports latent demand for more pitches.
 Club would like to take on a 25yr lease of the Site and build a full size AGP.
 Parking is inadequate.
-Support the Clu lease at the Sit options with the pitch and impro 13 Fairfield Recreation Ground Football Council Four standard quality adult pitches.
+Support the Club to take on the lease at the Site.
+Explore potential options with the Club to build a 3G pitch and improve car parking.
+Council Club Club M Enhance Provide Н 13 Fairfield Recreation Ground Football Council Four standard quality adult pitches.
 Some signs of wear in parts and issues with dog foul.
 Changing facilities not fit for purpose.
-There is spare capacity for one match per week at peak time; however there is casual and Explore options changing facilit

-I unofficial use at the Site which impacts on quality.
-Cricket One standard quality square on site.
+There is spare capacity for one match per week at peak time; however there is casual and unofficial use at the Site which impacts on quality.
+Explore options to expand changing facility.
+Council Key Centre M Enhance н Cricket One standard quality square on site.
 Poor quality pavilion.
 There is spare capacity at peak time for seniors and juniors.
-Pavilion is not of for asset transtored to improve alous Potential on site non-turf wicket Last Man Stand 21 Kingsmeadow Stadium Football Private There is one adult pitch used by AFC Wimbledon and Kingstonian FC.
+Pavilion is not currently suitable for asset transfer.
+Explore options to improve alongside football.
+Potential on site to install a non-turf wicket to accommodate Last Man Stands.
+Council Key Centre M Enhance M 21 Kingsmeadow Stadium Football Private There is one adult pitch used by AFC Wimbledon and Kingstonian FC.
 AFC Wimbledon has plans for a new stadium in Merton and will eventually leave Kingsmeadow.
-Ensure quality retained.
-3G AGP There are two standard quality 5aside 3G pitches on site available for community use.
-Ensure commu and establish a agreement.
-22 Kingston Road Recreation Ground Football Council Two poor quality adult pitches and poor changing facilities.
+Ensure quality at the Site is retained.
+Club Club L Protect L 3G AGP There are two standard quality 5aside 3G pitches on site available for community use.
+Ensure community use continues and establish a community use agreement.
+Club Council Club S Protect L 22 Kingston Road Recreation Ground Football Council Two poor quality adult pitches and poor changing facilities.
 Pitches are currently unused.
 Parking is also an issue at the Site.
-Consider optior the pitches to see improved.
-In improve parking 24 Latchmere Park Football Council There are six standard pitches at the Site, three are 5v5 and three are 9v9.
+Consider options to reconfigure the pitches to 9v9 if quality can be improved.
+Investigate ways to improve parking.
+Council Strategic Reserve М Enhance М 24 Latchmere Park Football Council There are six standard pitches at the Site, three are 5v5 and three are 9v9.
 The 9v9 pitches are overplayed by 4.5 matches per week.
 There is no peak time spare capacity on the 5v5 pitches.
 Kingston Little League is the main user at the Site.
-Pitch quality ne to ensure that lead to deterior Explore option play to 5v5 3G Primary Schoo 35 The Tiffin Girls' School Football School One standard quality adult pitch.
+Pitch quality needs to be improved to ensure that over play does not lead to deterioration in pitch quality.
+Explore option of transferring some play to 5v5 3G pitch at Fern Hill Primary School or Tiffin School.
+Club Club S Enhance L-M 35 The Tiffin Girls' School Football School One standard quality adult pitch.
 Not currently used for community use despite the School reporting that it is available.
 Significant weekly school usage.
-Potential to trar from Latchmer 24).
-Sand AGP Only full size AGP in the Borough.
+Potential to transfer some play from Latchmere Park (Site I.D.
+24).
+School KLL Education S Enhance L Sand AGP Only full size AGP in the Borough.
 Used heavily for both hockey and football.
-The pitch is at capacity and Ensure sinking and look strate prioritise dema Borough.
+The pitch is at capacity and Ensure sinking fund is in place and look strategically for site to prioritise demand from inside the Borough.
+School Education S Protect M